Eli Jacobi (1898 - 1984)

 He worked as a freelance illustrator for numerous newspapers including The New York Times and The New York World and magazines including The Nation and The Saturday Review, but is best remembered for his work for the Graphic Arts Division of the Federal Arts Project of the Works Progress Administration, where he specialized as a block printer.
 A large proportion of his printmaking for the WPA dealt with the impact of the Great Depression on Manhattan life, especially in its poorer neighborhoods such as The Bowery.
 His work has been exhibited at numerous venues including the Museum of Modern Art, New York; The National Arts Club, New York; and The Art Institute of Chicago.
 He died in New York City.

-Linocut on thin, translucent paper, 1938; edition not stated.
+Linocut on thin, translucent paper, 1938; edition of 75.
 Image size 8" x 10"; sheet size 12" x 16".
 Titled and signed in pencil by the artist in the lower margin.

 Linoleum cut, 1939; edition not stated.
 Image size 6¾" x 9-5/8" with full margins.
 Published by W. P. A. Federal Arts Project, New York.
 A fine impression in overall fine condition.
 Titled and signed in pencil by the artist in the lower margin; W.P.A. stamp in lower left corner.
 Archival mat and mount in custom wood frame.
 Ex corporate collection of the Richard E. Jacobs Group, Cleveland, Ohio.